Policies and Code of Conduct

 R2T4 Policy Overview

-Title IV (Federal) funds are awarded to CSB/SJU students under the assumption that they will attend classes for the entire payment period (semester) for which the assistance is awarded.
+Title IV (Federal) funds are offered to CSB+SJU students under the assumption that they will attend classes for the entire payment period (semester) for which the assistance is offered.
 If a student withdraws for any reason, he or she may no longer be eligible for the full amount of financial aid they were originally scheduled to receive.

 If a student withdraws prior to attending at least 60% of the total calendar days that comprise their initially-scheduled enrollment period a portion of their federal aid for the semester must be returned.
 The federal student aid programs covered by this requirement include Federal Pell Grants, Federal Direct Loans, Federal Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOG), and other Title IV Programs.